Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 A narrow house with blue windows and a dark-red front door in the Peniche Coast.

-The Castaway Guesthouse is the new 5 Star Hostel in Ferrel, located near Baleal Island, Portugal.
+The Castaway Guesthouse is a cute hostel, located near Baleal Island, Portugal.
 Your wooden coast shelter.

 All the social spaces of the house were thought out so that all the guests can be comfortably together at the same time.